 I then printed out the actual photograph to scale to use as a guide for the windows and door.
 I used an X-Acto knife to cut out the windows then used them as a pattern to cut the shapes out of fabric.
 This fabric had fusible already applied to the back.

 It was a rather tedious process but it actually worked quite well.

 I added bits of hand dyed fabrics behind the windows to give it some playfulness.

 I painted the molding work around all the windows to help them blend better with the molding color on the bottom floor.

 I chose to quilt this work in multiple overlapping spirals.
 I just felt there needed to be some kind of circular movement in a piece with such strong angular lines.
 Each spiral is quilted using a different color of thread.
 Multiple playful elements here!

 This was a very challenging quilt for me.
 It was a constant process of decision making concerning what was too much or too little realism.
 I didn’t want to just recreate the photograph.
 What would be the point in that?
 As it ended up, I was happy with the balance of realistic architectural lines versus artistic license in several other choices.
-I hope you enjoyed visiting my process and you may see the listing for the quilt below.
+I hope you enjoyed visiting my process.